FAR -- Part 28

 (2) The financial responsibility of the contractor is unknown or doubtful.

 (b) The contracting officer shall determine the penal sum.

-The following Standard Forms (SF's) and Optional Forms (OF's) shown in 53.301 and 53.302, shall be used, except in foreign countries, when a bid bond, performance or payment bond, or an individual surety is required.
+The following Standard Forms (SF's) and Optional Forms (OF's) shall be used, except in foreign countries, when a bid bond, performance or payment bond, or an individual surety is required.
 The bond forms shall be used as indicated in the instruction portion of each form:

 (a) SF 24, Bid Bond (see 28.101).